sensorlab/ML-Model-Metadata-Knowledge-Graph/README.md

 docker run --name neo4j -p 7474:7474 -p 7687:7687 -d -e NEO4J_AUTH=neo4j/your-password-here neo4j:latest
 ```

 2. Place your ML model metadata JSON files in the configured `JSON_DIR` directory.
+    - (optional) If you don't have any model metadata yet, you can use the example localization model metadata JSON files provided in the `localization_model_metadata_dataset/compressed.zip` file.
+Extract and proceed to step 4.
 3. Ensure your JSON files conform to the schema defined in `json_schema/model_card_schema.json`.
 You can use the `json_schema/schema_validator.py` script to validate your JSON files.
 4. Run the script to insert metadata from JSON files into the Neo4j knowledge graph:
 ```bash